MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/power-platform/environment-lifecycle-connect-finops-existing-dv.md

 :::image type="content" source="media/Scenario1_Step1.png" alt-text="A screenshot of the Power Platform Integration page.":::

-There is already a Power Platform Environment Id listed here.
+There's already a Power Platform Environment ID listed here.
 This is the "Initial Power Platform Environment," and it's the free placeholder environment that's created in Power Platform admin center for every sandbox and Production environment in Lifecycle Services.
-There is a one-to-one relationship and it will be the eventual migration path to Power Platform admin center in the future.
+There's a one-to-one relationship and it will be the eventual migration path to Power Platform admin center in the future.

 In this scenario, we already have a Power Platform environment with Dynamics 365 Field Service installed.
 The Initial Power Platform environment shown above will be disconnected from finance and operations apps and will be able to be deleted if you choose.

 ## Step 2: Use a different Power Platform environment

-In this step, we'll connect finance and operations apps with your existing Dataverse instance.
+In this step, we connect finance and operations apps with your existing Dataverse instance.
 To enable this connection, in the slider window be sure to select to **use a different Power Platform Environment**.

 ### Validations

-To bring your own Dataverse instance you'll need to adhere to several validations that are performed by Lifecycle Services:
+To bring your own Dataverse instance you need to adhere to several validations that are performed by Lifecycle Services:

 - The Power Platform environment geography must be the same logical geography where your finance and operations apps are deployed.
 In this example, your finance and operations apps are deployed to West US Azure Region.
-This equates to a Power Platform geography of United States.
+This geography equates to the Power Platform geography of the United States.
 - You must have System Administrator permissions in Dataverse.
 - You must have an Environment Manager or a Project Owner role in Lifecycle Services.
 - You must be logged in with an account from the customer tenant who owns the Lifecycle Services project.